-Honors students must present their thesis findings or their projects during Honors Week

-- (of the year they plan to graduate or earlier). - Honors students are required to go to one "All College Honors College" meeting per semester.
-Meetings that counttoward this requirement will be clearly marked as "All College" meetings. - In addition to the meetings above, all Honors students must attend at least three thesis or project presentations each year during Honors Week in April. - Honors College students must complete seven hours of civic engagement each academic year (September May).
+- Honors students must present their thesis findings or their projects during Honors Week (of the year they plan to graduateor earlier). - Honors students are required to go to one "All College Honors College" meeting per semester.
+Meetings that count toward this requirement will be clearly marked as "All College" meetings. - Honors first-year students are required to attend Honors first-year student meetings.
+There are three required meetings in the Fall semester and two required meetings in the Spring semester. - In addition to the meetings above, all Honors students must attend at least three thesis or project presentations each year during Honors Week in April. - Honors College students must complete seven hours of civic engagement each academic year (September May).
 Following the completion of a civic engagement event, students should fill out and return the "Civic Engagement Form" found on the Honors website under Forms and Resources to honors@wpunj.edu.